ManuMaddali/Text-adventure-Python-games/README.md

 # Text-adventure-Python-games
 A repo for all my text adventure games written in Python.
-First one is still a work in progress, feel free to add characters and storylines.
+Feel free to add characters and storylines.